data-intellisense/project-sonic-log-prediction/README.md

 ## How to use this repository:
 a) clone this repository

-b) create a 'data/las/' folder and store all .las files in the folder
+b) create a 'data/las/' folder and store all .las files in the folder.
+The las or h5 files are too large to upload to github.

 c) run the load.py to create a .h5 file which stores the curves and data info